 Any individual or group seeking to protest at an event must register their request with the College at least 48 hours (or 72 hours if the event is to occur on a holiday or during a weekend) in advance of the event.
 One or more representatives for the individuals participating in the proposed demonstration must contact the Office of the Dean of the College.
-Individuals or groups wishing to protest will be advised of these College protocols surrounding peaceful protest and orderly demonstrations.
+Individuals or groups wishing to protest will be advised of the relevant College protocols surrounding peaceful protest and orderly demonstrations.
 Individuals or groups will also be advised of any additional rules and protocols that may apply to a specific event.
 The College expressly reserves the right to designate the specific areas in which such activities are conducted.

 In addition to the guidelines set forth in this policy, other factors considered by the College in determining whether a request for peaceful protest or orderly demonstrations should be granted include, but are not limited to, whether such protest of demonstration would

-Individuals sponsoring or hosting the demonstration or protest must include on any distribute materials the name, telephone number and/or email address of the College sponsoring organization or individual member of the College community.
+Individuals sponsoring or hosting the demonstration or protest must include on any distributed materials the name, telephone number and/or email address of the College sponsoring organization or individual member of the College community.
 These materials may include print or electronic petitions, posters, leaflets, or other materials distributed on campus.
 Attribution promotes and facilitates civility as well as vigorous debate in the academic community.
 Anonymous public postings without sponsorship of a registered College organization will be removed or deleted at the College’s sole discretion.